You can find a copy of the options booklet here

 A full range of extra-curricular activities is available in the form of inter-house and inter-school activities and more informal opportunities to participate simply for recreation.

-Post 16 students can choose to continue to study subjects they have taken at GCSE level and take AS and A levels in them.
-New options such as Psychology and Business Studies are taught at A level and other subjects are also available through the Calderdale collaborative block whereby students study an A level with another post 16 provider in the Local Authority (A levels in Law, Sociology and Food are recent examples).
+Post 16 students can choose to continue to study subjects they have taken at GCSE level aat GCE A Level.
+New options such as Psychology and Business Studies are taught at A level and other subjects are also available through the Calderdale collaborative block whereby students study an A level with another post 16 provider in the Local Authority (A levels in Goverment & Politics, Sociology and Spansh are recent examples).

 KS3 (Years 7 and 8)